 Fisheries are an untapped resource that have the potential to improve livelihoods in the Russell Islands once they are properly developed and managed by rural communities to supply local and regional markets.

-The MOU was signed by Savo–Russells MP Dickson Mua, CIP Premier Stanley Manetiva, and RIFF chairman Lesley Assad Norris.
+The MOU was signed by Savo–Russells MP Dickson Mua, CIP Premier Stanley Manetiva, and RIIF chairman Lesley Assad Norris.
 It was the culmination of a consultative and mapping effort by national government officials and other stakeholders in early April.